gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

 Use Case:

   Create a user as instance hostname during provisioning.
-Below is the playbook. `{{ instance['hostname'] }}` is the format of using Morpheus Variables.
+Below is the playbook.
 Add this playbook to a task and run it as a workflow on the instance.
+  Note: `{{ instance['hostname'] }}` is the format of using Morpheus Variables

     .. code-block:: bash